Pony-Driland/Website/docs/data/characters/rainbow-queen/README.md

 <span class="made-by-ai">

 Rainbow Queen is a majestic and enigmatic figure in the world of Pony Driland, a powerful being with a complex personality, she is known for both her benevolence and her darkness side.
 While she demonstrates care for the souls of the deceased and a desire to protect Pony Driland, her methods are sometimes questionable.
 Her ability to manipulate divine energies further contribute to her enigma.

 </span>

+It is a Pony Driland native pony, created by Princess Ariella, which makes it an artificial intelligence due to the nature of the dimension not allowing to create creatures organically.
+Although organic lives can be born through combinations of organic creatures, Rainbow Queen does not follow this very principle.

 {{content_list}}